 This approach probably won’t generate the same congratulatory messages on social media.
 But it will have a greater contribution to your long-term health than a short-term ‘detox’, which potentially creates stress and feelings of deprivation that drive cravings and splurges on all things sweet.

 If you are compelled to quit sugar short-term, I would recommend that you focus only on cutting out refined sugars, not complex carbohydrates and fruits.
 Not only will this ensure your diet remains nutritionally balanced, but it will also minimise cravings for carbohydrates and provide you with options should you wish to satisfy your sweet tooth.

 If you fear that you’re addicted to sugar you may find this blog useful, Food Addiction: Fact or Fallacy.

 Learn to listen to your body rather than follow the food rules

-Drawing your awareness to how your body responds to sugar can be a much more successful approach to create long-lasting change.
-This is because the change is not in response to what is perceived as good or bad, but based on how your body responds to sugar.
+Drawing your awareness to how your body responds to sugar can be a much more successful approach to creating long-lasting change.
+This is because the change is not in response to what is perceived as good or bad but based on how your body responds to sugar.